310mc/https-310mc.github.io-tl/source/_posts/wildland/minitalk/shinobu_2.md

             This is a bit troubling… Hm, I wonder if it’d be alright to at least cheer the child on?
             {% endbubble %}
             {% bubble Shinobu smile %}
             I’ll head on over!
-Thank you, Anzu-dono!
+You have my gratitude, Anzu-dono!
 			{% endbubble %}
         </div>
     </div>